shosseini811/BuiltinArticleTtest/README.md

    else:
        print("Fail to reject the null hypothesis; there is no significant difference between the total bill amounts for lunch and dinner.")

+This t-test compares the mean total bill amounts for lunch and dinner, and the result should indicate whether there is a significant difference between the two meal times.

+## Section 5: Paired T-Test in Python
+### Sub-Section 5: Steps to Calculate
+For this example, we will use the built-in "attention" dataset available in the Seaborn library.
+The attention dataset is an experimental dataset that contains data from a study investigating the effects of different stimuli on the attention scores of subjects.
+The dataset includes the subject ID, attention scores before and after the treatment, and the type of treatment.

+We will perform a paired t-test to compare the mean attention scores of the subjects before and after the treatment of type 1.